Emarioo/BetterThanBatch/README.md

 python build.py gcc
 ```

-A full rebuild can take 4-7 seconds with MSVC, 25-50 seconds with gcc or clang.
+A full rebuild can take 7-12 seconds with MSVC, 25-50 seconds with gcc or clang.
+If you modify .cpp files then about 1-3 seconds.

 ### Installing/using MSVC
 1. Install Visual Studio and select `C/C++ desktop development` in the Visual Studio Installer.